yarisvt/tyk-docs/tyk-docs/content/getting-started/key-concepts/grpc-proxy.md

 ### gRPC load balancing

-Tyk is able to perform load balancing on gRPC traffic using an approach similar to the [this section](/docs/planning-for-production/ensure-high-availability/load-balancing/)
+Tyk is able to perform load balancing on gRPC traffic using an approach similar to our native [Load Balancing](/docs/planning-for-production/ensure-high-availability/load-balancing/) functionality.

-For both secure and insecure gRPC scenarios, above steps serve as a starting point.
+For both secure and insecure gRPC scenarios, the above steps serve as a starting point.

 For configuring multiple upstream targets in a secure gRPC scenario, follow these additional steps: